aldy505/transaction-watcher/README.md

 This is a repository to harden your SQL skill, learn Kafka (or Redpanda) and learn Docker.

+I work in a [stock broker](https://www.investopedia.com/terms/s/stockbroker.asp) company, yet I found one unique problem in which you might encounter while having to manage and account for every transaction that is done through the company.

+The first one being a need for something that listens to the changes on the database.
+Someone or some application would insert each customer's transaction activity to the database.
+Let's say it's from a legacy application in which nobody in the room has the guts to do any modification out of it.
+If you have multiple application that listens to state changes from the database, you will meet a problem on too many connection being opened on the database itself.
+Hence, you will probably need a message bus (or a message broker, same stuff, different wording) to spread your message to multiple people.

+Then, you could accumulate by using [event sourcing](https://martinfowler.com/eaaDev/EventSourcing.html) to find out current customer's balance.
+Rather than keeping a single integer field for customer's balance, you must store every transaction that they made, and look up to it as a source of truth.
+In other terms, it's also called [journaling](https://www.beginner-bookkeeping.com/bookkeeping-journals.html) on accounting field (on bookeeping).

+How do people at the stock broker (or similar financial company) built them and solve the issue?
+You will have to find it out yourself by building one.

+Will you eventually build the best one that's actually used on the production environment?
+Probably not, but it's worth a try!

 ## Your Tasks

 This project contains a few tasks for you to work with.